Tianyue Ou

 LLMs can now act as autonomous agents that interact with digital environments and complete specific objectives (e.g., arranging an online meeting).
 However, accuracy is still far from satisfactory, partly due to a lack of large-scale, direct demonstrations for digital tasks.
 Obtaining supervised data from humans is costly, and automatic data collection through exploration or reinforcement learning relies on complex environmental and content setup, resulting in datasets that lack comprehensive coverage of various scenarios.
 On the other hand, there is abundant knowledge that may indirectly assist task completion, such as online tutorials that were created for human consumption.
 In this work, we present Synatra, an approach that effectively transforms this indirect knowledge into direct supervision at scale.
 We define different types of indirect knowledge, and carefully study the available sources to obtain it, methods to encode the structure of direct demonstrations, and finally methods to transform indirect knowledge into direct demonstrations.
 We use 100k such synthetically-created demonstrations to finetune a 7B CodeLlama, and demonstrate that the resulting agent surpasses all comparably sized models on three web-based task benchmarks Mind2Web, MiniWoB++ and WebArena, as well as surpassing GPT-3.5 on WebArena and Mind2Web.
 In addition, while synthetic demonstrations prove to be only 3% the cost of human demonstrations (at $0.031 each), we show that the synthetic demonstrations can be more effective than an identical number of human demonstrations collected from limited domains.

-- preprintHarnessing Webpage UIs for Text-Rich Visual UnderstandingJunpeng Liu, Tianyue Ou*, Yifan Song*, Yuxiao Qu*, Wai Lam, Chenyan Xiong, Wenhu Chen, Graham Neubig, and Xiang YueArXiv, 2024
+- ICLRHarnessing Webpage UIs for Text-Rich Visual UnderstandingJunpeng Liu, Tianyue Ou*, Yifan Song*, Yuxiao Qu*, Wai Lam, Chenyan Xiong, Wenhu Chen, Graham Neubig, and Xiang YueICLR, 2025

 Text-rich visual understanding-the ability to process environments where dense textual content is integrated with visuals-is crucial for multimodal large language models (MLLMs) to interact effectively with structured environments.
 To enhance this capability, we propose synthesizing general multimodal instructions from webpage UIs using text-based large language models (LLMs).
 Despite lacking direct visual input, text-based LLMs are able to process structured text representations from webpage accessibility trees.
 These instructions are then paired with UI screenshots to train multimodal models.
 We introduce MultiUI, a dataset containing 7.3 million samples from 1 million websites, covering diverse multimodal tasks and UI layouts.
 Models trained on MultiUI not only excel in web UI tasks-achieving up to a 48% improvement on VisualWebBench and a 19.1% boost in element accuracy on a web agent dataset Mind2Web-but also generalize surprisingly well to non-web UI tasks and even to non-UI domains, such as document understanding, OCR, and chart interpretation.
 These results highlight the broad applicability of web UI data for advancing text-rich visual understanding across various scenarios.

-- ICLRWebArena: A Realistic Web Environment for Building Autonomous AgentsShuyan Zhou, Frank F. Xu, Hao Zhu, Xuhui Zhou, Robert Lo, Abishek Sridhar, Xianyi Cheng, Yonatan Bisk, Daniel Fried, Uri Alon, and 1 more authorICLR, 2023
+- ICLRWebArena: A Realistic Web Environment for Building Autonomous AgentsShuyan Zhou, Frank F. Xu, Hao Zhu, Xuhui Zhou, Robert Lo, Abishek Sridhar, Xianyi Cheng, Tianyue Ou, Yonatan Bisk, Daniel Fried, and 2 more authorsICLR, 2023

 With advances in generative AI, there is now potential for autonomous agents to manage daily tasks via natural language commands.
 However, current agents are primarily created and tested in simplified synthetic environments, leading to a disconnect with real-world scenarios.
 In this paper, we build an environment for language-guided agents that is highly realistic and reproducible.
 Specifically, we focus on agents that perform tasks on the web, and create an environment with fully functional websites from four common domains: e-commerce, social forum discussions, collaborative software development, and content management.
 Our environment is enriched with tools (e.g., a map) and external knowledge bases (e.g., user manuals) to encourage human-like task-solving.
 Building upon our environment, we release a set of benchmark tasks focusing on evaluating the functional correctness of task completions.
 The tasks in our benchmark are diverse, long-horizon, and designed to emulate tasks that humans routinely perform on the internet.
 We experiment with several baseline agents, integrating recent techniques such as reasoning before acting.
 The results demonstrate that solving complex tasks is challenging: our best GPT-4-based agent only achieves an end-to-end task success rate of 14.41%, significantly lower than the human performance of 78.24%.
 These results highlight the need for further development of robust agents, that current state-of-the-art large language models are far from perfect performance in these real-life tasks, and that WebArena can be used to measure such progress.